Lodges and Glamping

 Hike the Eruption Trail

-The Eruption Trail is a .5-mile trail that’s right outside and offers a views of a lava dome, the pumice plain along with views of the crater.
+The Eruption Trail is a .5-mile trail right outside the crater.
+It offers views of a lava dome, the pumice plain, and the crater.
 During the summer, hikers will find wildflowers along the trail as well.

 Attend a Ranger Program

-During the summer, Park Rangers offer hourly talks over a host of subjects, including special programs just for kids.
-Check in with the information desk for the programs during your visit.
+During the summer, Park Rangers offer hourly talks on various subjects, including special programs for kids.
+Check-in with the information desk for the programs during your visit.

 Best National Parks with Volcanoes